ccann/firedraft/README.md

-# 🔥 Firedraft
+# Draftwith.me

-Firedraft (codename) is a realtime web application for 2-player Magic: The Gathering draft formats written in Clojure and ClojureScript.
+Draftwith.me is a realtime web application for 2-player Magic: The Gathering draft formats written in Clojure and ClojureScript.

 ## Prerequisites